Scottish-Tech-Army/Soundscape-Android/README.md

 ![Untitled](Android%20Development%20e8357d834ca14e1bb6ecd0a70a501c2d/Untitled%205.png)

 Things we might like to be able to do (this isn't exhaustive):
-Get Slippy Tile Name from coordinates - DONE
+Get Slippy Tile Name from coordinates - DONE.
-Convert a Slippy Tile name to a bounding box - DONE Generate a Quad Key - DONE
+Convert a Slippy Tile name to a bounding box - DONE.
+Generate a Quad Key - DONE.
-Is a point in a bounding box - DONE
+Is a point in a bounding box - DONE.
 Distance between two points - DONE
 Heading from one point to another - DONE
 Create a point along a LineString- DONE